Polar Jet Stream Fluctuations in an Energy Balance Model

 \textbf{ \textbf{ Cord Perillo\footnote{Department of Mathematics and Interdisciplinary Research Institute for the Sciences, California State University, Northridge, Northridge, CA 91330-8313.
 Email: cord.perillo@csun.edu.}, David Klein\footnote{Department of Mathematics and Interdisciplinary Research Institute for the Sciences, California State University, Northridge, Northridge, CA 91330-8313.
 Email: david.klein@csun.edu.
 Orcid ID: https://orcid.org/0000-0003-1964-4378}, Rabia Djellouli \footnote{Department of Mathematics and Interdisciplinary Research Institute for the Sciences, California State University, Northridge, Northridge, CA 91330-8313.
 Email: rabia.djellouli@csun.edu.}}} \\

-\parbox{11cm}{{ \textbf{Abstract.} We investigate the effect of increased greenhouse gas concentrations on the zonally averaged extent of the polar cell in a latitude dependent, two-layer Energy Balance Model.
+\parbox{11cm}{{ \textbf{Abstract.} We investigate the effect of increased longwave radiative forcing (a proxy for increased greenhouse gas concentration) on the zonally averaged location of the eddy-driven jet stream in a latitude dependent, two-layer Energy Balance Model.
 The model includes separate terms for atmospheric and surface albedos, and takes into account reflections of shortwave radiation between the surface and atmospheric layers.
-We introduce the notion of a cloud factor function, which depends on the surface temperature gradient, to simulate the cell structure of Earth's global atmospheric circulation.
-A simulation of moderately increased greenhouse gas concentrations results in a poleward movement of the polar cell, while larger concentrations drive it toward the equator but obscure its boundary, suggesting large fluctuations in the jet stream. }\\
+We introduce the notion of a cloud factor function, which depends on temperature gradients, to simulate the eddy-driven jet.
+An increase in longwave radiative forcing initially results in a poleward movement of the jet stream's mean latitude, but as the forcing increases, the location of the jet stream becomes quasi-periodic and its mean location moves equatorward. }\\